microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 ## Change the display name of a command

 While the display name for a command is initially set in the [`CommandConfiguration`](./../../api/Microsoft.VisualStudio.Extensibility.Contracts.md/#CommandConfiguration-type) (see [Creating a Command](#create-a-command)), it can be changed at runtime by setting the `DisplayName` property in your command.
-The `ToolTipText` property can updated in a similar way.
+The `ToolTipText` property can be updated in a similar way.

 ### Change DisplayName Example